mribeiro-colegiomagno/october/README.md

     CREATE USER 'usuario'@'%' IDENTIFIED WITH mysql_native_password BY 'Senha';

-Agora, precisamos dar a este usuário permissão para o banco de dados magno:
+Agora, precisamos dar a este usuário permissão para o banco de dados :

     GRANT ALL ON usuario.* TO 'nomedabase'@'%';